swiftlang/swift/docs/ReferenceGuides/UnderscoredAttributes.md

    This ensures when an app is built for deployment targets prior to the symbols' move, the app will look for these symbols in ToasterKit instead of ToasterKitCore.

-More generally, mutliple availabilities can be specified, like so:
+More generally, multiple availabilities can be specified, like so:

 ```swift
 @available(toasterOS 42, bowlOS 54, mugOS 54, *)